 metaConvert

-metaConvert is a no-code, free and open-source tool facilitating effect size computations.
-More information on the calculations used in this tool can be found in its dedicated CRAN or github page
+More on the calculations can be found on its CRAN or github page.

 Unique features